 Raising baby largemouth bass 1mm long Help!?

-Hey so yesterday i was fishing at a pond when i notice large numbers of baby largemouth bass so i scooped 3 up and brought them home and place them in my 29 gallon freshwater tank.
+Hey so yesterday i was fishing at a pond when i notice large numbers of baby largemouth bass so i scooped 3 up and brought them home and put them in my 29 gallon freshwater tank.
 They are in a breeder net for now.
-They have been alive for 31 hours and i am guessing they are 4-7 days ancient.
+They have been alive for 31 hours and i am guessing they are 4-7 days old.
 I am feeding them crushed tropical flakes but i dont think they are eating.
 I dont know if the birth sack that they feed on is fully absorbed yet it is not visible though.
 Im not sure if i am doing anything right so let me know what ishould do/ change thanks ill keep you all updated!

 Release them back into back into the water for instance.